 In this article, we’ll go through how AI can help you spend less time on repetitive tasks that can be automated and more time selling.
 We’ll also look into how the technology can help you be more pointed and timely in your approach.

-AI and Sales: A Match Made in Heaven?
+Sales and AI: A Match Made in Heaven?

 Salespeople have relied on Artificial Intelligence to help them be more productive ever since the mid-90s when the first sophisticated email spam filters were introduced.
 Nowadays, this type of a technology powers some of the most popular software used by salespeople, often without the majority of users even realizing it.